After today no more heat for at least a week

-JACKSONVILLE, Fla - Enjoy another nice start to the day with pleasant morning temps in the 60s and 70s.
+JACKSONVILLE, Fla - Heat is kicking in this afternoon but it won't stick around long.

-Heat kicks in one more day before a front ends the hot streak this weekend.
+Just one more day is all it takes before a front ends the hot streak we had all week.

 Hot above average temps will range in the lower to middle 90s west of Highway 301.
 Record highs in SE GA are possible.
 Highs along the coast will be in the middle to upper 80s.